GreyRook/code-with-style/docs/process/index.md

 The *Sprint backlog* includes at least one high priority process improvement identified in the *Sprint Retro*.

 ## Sprint Refinement
 The Refinement is not an official Scrum Event, more an ongoing process where the Dev Team and the PO add detail, estimates and order to the Product Backlog.
-The Scrum Teams decides when the refinment is done but it should consume no more than 10% of DEV capacity.
+The Scrum Teams decides when the refinement is done but it should consume no more than 10% of DEV capacity.

 In the context of the *Sprint Planning* tickets and subtasks should get tagged with BE (backend) or FE (frontend) to better understand which part of the team can handle